 If your article is about a complex medical matter, the article should be in-depth enough to do justice to this topic and should cite authoritative sources wherever possible.

-While your content’s tone can be conversational, you simply need to ensure that all claims are in line with the latest science.
+While your content’s tone can be conversational, you need to ensure that all claims align with the latest science.

 Make the credentials of the people in your practice clear on your website